Kärcher Pressure washer K 2 Horizontal

-Small and space-saving: the K 2 Horizontal is the perfect pressure washer for occasional use and light dirt, for example on bicycles and/or garden tools as well as outdoor furniture.
+Small and space-saving: the K 2 Horizontal is the perfect pressure washer for easy cleaning, great for smaller projects and routine cleaning.

 Features and benefits

-Ultra-compact space-saving deviceFor simple, space-saving storage, even in small alcoves.
-Can be carried with just one hand.
+Ultra-compact space-saving deviceSmall footprint takes up little space, even in small cupboards Can be carried with just one hand.

 Integrated detergent suction hoseConvenient and easy use of detergents.
 Kärcher detergents (available as an option) not only protect and care for the surface being cleaned but produce more efficient and longer-lasting results.

-Quick Connect systemThe high-pressure hose is easy to manoeuvre, clicking quickly in and out of the device and trigger gun.
+Quick Connect SystemThe high-pressure hose is easy to attach, clicking quickly in and out of the device and gun.
 This saves time and effort.

 - Store hose, spray lances, trigger gun and cable in a space-saving and neat manner.